Rudd-O/qubes-network-server/doc/Setting up an SSH server.md

 We assume:

-1. That you have a desktop or laptop *manager* machine, from which you desire to manage a Qubes OS server.
+1. That you have a desktop or laptop *manager* machine.
-2. That you have a Qubes OS *server*, which you want to manage.
+2. That you have a Qubes OS *server*.
 3. That both machines share a physical network link (e.g. Wi-Fi or Ethernet).

 ## Set up Qubes network server